Top 10 Bestest Films of 2023

 a review by Evan Landon

 Welp.
 Everyone else is doing a Top 10 Films of 2023 and we all know I'm not strong enough to stand up against the trends, so here we are.
 I would say “again”, but I don't think I've ever done one officially.
-Strange to start one this year, but maybe that means the inaugural annual Top 10 films of said year will be the bestest.
+Strange to start one this year, but maybe that means the inaugural annual Top 10 films of said year will be the Bestest!
 Maybe I will just call it that.

 Before I jump in head first without a paddle, I'll just my own personal guidelines and rules for myself from this point on: I will NOT be grading any movies that I have not seen, nor will I be ranking any big budget movies (which shouldn't be hard because all of them sucked) because a) I probably didn't see them, & b) they don't need any more help.